bukka/eet-app/README.md

 ./console csv:export test.csv
 ```

-The resulted file with all info returned by service (FIK, BKP, PKP, error info if any...)
+The resulted file with all info returned by service (FIK, BKP, PKP, error info if there is any error)
 will be created in `csv/out/test.csv`.